aviator-co/pytest-aviator/README.md

 ```
 See the [CircleCI docs](https://circleci.com/docs/artifacts) for more information.

-## Flakybot API Token
+## Aviator API Token
-Make sure to set your account's Flakybot API token as an environment variable `FLAKY_BOT_API_URL`.
+Make sure to set your account's Aviator API token as an environment variable `AVIATOR_API_URL`.
 You can find the token at https://app.aviator.co/account/api.

 [CircleCI](https://circleci.com/docs/env-vars) - set the variable under the Project Settings page.